rerun/rerun/README.md

 # DESCRIPTION

-Rerun is a lightweight tool building framework useful for those that implement management procedure with shell scripts.
+Rerun is a lightweight tool building framework useful for those
+implementing management procedure with shell scripts.
 Rerun will help you organize your implementation into well defined modular interfaces.
 Collections of management modules can be archived and delivered as a single executable to facilitate team hand offs.
+Using the "stubbs" module, rerun will even facilitate unit tests.

 Rerun provides two interfaces:

-1. Listing: `rerun` lists modules and commands.
+1. Listing: Rerun lists modules and commands.
 Listing information includes name, description and command line usage syntax.
 2. Execution: Rerun provides option processing (possibly defaulting unspecified arguments) and executes the specified module command.